Thomas Appelquist: Education and career

+Appelquist was born in Emmetsburg, Iowa and grew up in Indiana.
 He received his bachelor's degree from Illinois Benedictine College and his Ph.D. in 1968 from Cornell University under Donald R. Yennie with thesis Parametric Representations of Renormalized Feynman Amplitudes.
-In 1970, following a postdoctoral appointment at the Stanford Linear Accelerator Center, he joined the faculty at Harvard University.
+Following a postdoctoral appointment at the Stanford Linear Accelerator Center, he joined the faculty at Harvard University in 1970, where he collaborated with H. David Politzer on charmonium.
 In 1975, he moved to Yale and was appointed professor of physics in 1976.

-From 1983 until 1989, he served as chair of Yale's department of physics.
-He served as director of the division of physical sciences and engineering from 1990 to 1993.
-In 1991, he was named Eugene Higgins Professor of Physics, and from 1993 to 1998 he served as dean of Yale's graduate school.
+At Yale, he served as chair of the Department of Physics (1983–1989), director of the division of physical sciences and engineering (1990–1993), and dean of the Graduate School (1993–1998).
+In 1991, he was named Eugene Higgins Professor of Physics.